Just over a month ago the

 The leaked Home Office letter says a clause in the Police, Crime and Private Security Bill in the Queen's Speech would "compel domestic ISPs to implement the blocking of illegal images of child sexual abuse".

-This was far from new policy - since 2006 the Home Office has consistently said that it would legislate for mandatory filters unless ISPs "voluntarily" filtered against the IWF blacklist.
-But according to The Register, it has now rather abruptly changed its position:
+2006 the Home Office has consistently said that it would legislate for mandatory filters unless ISPs "voluntarily" filtered against the IWF blacklist.
+But according to

 The government has abandoned its long-standing pledge to force 100 per cent of internet providers to block access to a list of child pornography websites.